watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![In this screenshot of the console window is an example of tags being added and displayed.](media/image70.png)

-11. Repeat Step 7 to push the images to ACR again so that the newly tagged v1 images are pushed.
+11. Repeat Step 7 to push the images to ACR again so that the newly tagged `v1` images are pushed.
 Then refresh one of the repositories to see the two versions of the image now appear.

     ![In this screenshot, content-api is selected under Repositories, and the Tags blade appears on the right.
 In the Tags blade, latest and v1 appear under Tags.](media/image71.png)

 12. Run the following commands to pull an image from the repository.
-Note that the default behavior is to pull images tagged with "latest."
+Note that the default behavior is to pull images tagged with `latest`.
 You can pull a specific version using the version tag.
 Also, note that since the images already exist on the build agent, nothing is downloaded.

     ```bash
     docker image pull [LOGINSERVER]/content-web